20 BEST Things To Do In Kelowna (British Columbia)

 • Hotel Zed has roller skates that you can borrow from the front desk to enjoy using to stroll around town.

-• They have a ping-pong lounge, where you can play Wii, board games and yes, you’ve guessed correctly, ping-pong!
+• They have a ping-pong lounge where you can play Wii and board games.
+Yes, you guessed correctly, ping-pong!

 Looking for the perfect photo opp?
 Hotel Zed's colourful spaces and aesthetically pleasing setups is a great spot to snag your next Instagram photos!